IvanW5X/CS362-Winter2025-Team20-TalkTask/Living-Document.md

   * Add other functionalities of application that use WebSpeechAPI such as edit, sort, and view.
   * Aid in development of UI and frontend features to ensure user-friendly experiences and accurate information being displayed.
 - Milestones:
-  * WebSpeechAPI is implemented fully into the backend.
+  * WebSpeechAPI is implemented fully into the backend with the rest of the features.
 <br>

 **Week 8: Testing Backend Implementation of WebSpeechAPI**